 You can use the Tracer tool to view the order in which the top-level strategy and its substrategies are processed in your application.
 The outcome of the analysis can give you insight about the correctness of the strategy configuration.

 For example, with the Tracer tool, you can detect a faulty switch condition that prevents a substrategy from running or that unnecessarily triggers a substrategy.

 Using the Tracer tool to view the order in which strategies are processed

-- In the Records Explorer, click Decision, and then click Strategy.
+Expand the Decision category, and then click Strategy.

 When the strategy is run, it returns the following results in the Tracer tool:

 The results show that the application processes the strategy in the correct sequence.
 The strategies started in the following order: S1, S2, S3.
 The strategies were completed in reverse order: S3, S2, S1.
 This behavior is a result of the following strategy configuration:

 - Strategies are processed in descending order from the top-level strategy.

 - A strategy finishes processing after all its substrategies are complete.